antsinar/ticket_converter/readme.md

 - [ ] email forwading receiver and sender
 - [X] print details and print settings
 - [ ] more available print templates
+- [ ] alternative way to generate pdfs